December 30, 2013

 Oceanarium

-I don’t see any major changes in the Oceanarium except on this picture.
+I don’t see any major changes in the Oceanarium except in this picture.
 See through na kasi yung aquarium so panget na background namin.
 Before fishes ang background, now you can see tables and chairs.

 Sharks and Ray Dry Encounter